Shon0221/GPUAnimation/README.md

 # Animation Attributes

-GPUAnimation runs all animations like a spring.
+## Spring Animation

+Spring animation is best used for interactive elements.
 There is no way to specify the duration of the animation.
-This is to ensure that your object follows a physics like smooth velocity curve.
+Instead, you specify the stiffness and damping of the spring.
+It is like attaching a spring between the animating object and the target.
+The object will follow a physics like smooth velocity curve.
 Even if you change the animation target, the object maintains its velocity and follow a natural curve to its new target.

 You can adjust the spring property by tweaking the following values:
 * **stiffness** (tension on the spring, higher value -> faster animation, **default: 200**)